I saw my ob today. Just back today after one month in New York.

 I felt some relief at being closer to a decision, but after speaking with the paediatrician on the phone this afternoon I felt anxious and a bit sad again.
 He mentioned that retained fetal lung fluid and even hyaline membrane disease could both be present in a baby born at 37 weeks, although it wasn't common.

-The ob talked about being able to deliver my baby slowly even with a caesarean, letting his head lie for a minute on my tummy on the way out and giving him a bit of a squeeze as she pulled him out of me.
+The ob talked about being able to deliver the baby slowly even with a caesarean, letting it's head lie for a minute and giving the baby a bit of a squeeze as she pulled him out of me.
+Doing it gently and removing the placenta gently too.
+It sounded lovely to me.
 The squeezing helped with removal of lung fluid she said.
-Doing everything as gently as possible and removing the placenta gently too.
-It was so good to have her talking about gentle and nurturing things in the context of a caesarean.
-I guess even in this high medical intervention situation I felt listened to.
-My desire for the most natural thing possible was being heard.

 She also said I should be able to get up to see my baby the night after he is born being wheeled up, which was reassuring to hear.